sidlavoie/EtherView/README.md

 ### Known limitations
 - Since the interface on the Raspberry is only gigabit, it may not be possible to test faster networks.
-  It wil work but the speed most likely will show 1 Gb/s (but hey, it's a 180$ network analyser, what did you expect).
+  It will work but the speed most likely will show 1 Gb/s (but hey, it's a 180$ network analyser, what did you expect).
-- Since it is using terminal commands and lookup of specific files, it will most likely break one day when a update is performed to RaspberryPi OS.
+- Since it is using terminal commands and lookup of specific files (a bit hacky), it will most likely break one day when a update is performed to RaspberryPi OS.
   But most likely not next week.
 - There WILL be some security flaws.
 It is not intended to be a highly secure device, only a small tool for network enthusiasts.
 Use it at your own risk.
 - May not work on future Pi models.